 This section applies only to Claims in the Republic of Ireland

-An Authorization must be issued by InjuriesBoard.ie before you are entitled to issue Proceedings in Court.
-InjuriesBoard.ie will only assess a claim for compensation if the other party does not dispute liability.
-The other party – known as the Respondent – must first consent to the assessment before it can be assessed by InjuriesBoard.ie.
-InjuriesBoard.ie assess claims for compensation that is awarded for particular injuries.
-This is known as assessment in accordance with the Book of Quantum.
+An Authorization must be issued by PIAB before you are entitled to issue Proceedings in Court.
+PIAB will only assess a claim for compensation if the other party does not dispute liability.
+The other party – known as the respondent – must first consent to the assessment before it can be assessed by PIAB.
+PIAB assess claims for compensation that is awarded for particular injuries.
+This is known as assessment in accordance with the PIAB Book of Quantum.

-If either party (known as the Claimant and the Respondent, he is the party who is sued in a civil law action. ) is dissatisfied with the award, the claim can be transferred to the Courts.
+If either party (known as the claimant and the Respondent) is dissatisfied with the Assessment made by PIAB, the Claim can then be transferred to the Courts.

-As explained in our compensation claim in the Republic of Ireland has in the normal course only 2 years from date of the accident to institute proceedings, in accordance with the Courts and Civil Liability Act 2004.
+As explained in our Compensation Guide, a Claimant in the Republic of Ireland has in the normal course only 2 years from date of the accident to institute proceedings, in accordance with the Courts and Civil Liability Act 2004.

 Letter before Action